CommunityToolkit/Maui.NativeLibraryInterop/README.md

     OR build the binding projects and consume the .dll assembly artifacts.

 4. Use the binding in your .NET app!
 See sample usage in the `Sample` .NET MAUI apps included in each of the relevant directories.
+Note: There are no plans for shipping NuGets at this time.

 For more information and guidance, check out the [documentation](https://learn.microsoft.com/dotnet/communitytoolkit/maui/native-library-interop/get-started).

 ## Contributing

+If you are interested in contributing, please **open an issue** and articulate what you wish to contribute.

 There are two main ways in which you might consider contributing to this project:

-* **Expanding API Surface for existing bindings**: If you are interested in modifying an existing binding in this repository by expanding its API surface and exposing more functionality that would benefit the majority of developers, you are welcome to open a pull request.
+1. **Expanding the API Surface for existing bindings**: Modify an existing binding in this repository by expanding its API surface and exposing more functionality that would benefit the majority of developers.
-* **Adding new bindings**: If you are interested in sharing with the community a binding you have created for a library that is not already in this repository, you are welcome to open a pull request.
+2. **Adding new bindings**: Share with the community a binding you have created for a library that is not already in this repository.

 Please keep in mind that for a contribution to be considered, it:
 * Must be broadly applicable and beneficial to a wide audience of .NET developers (e.g., an internal company's native SDK would not be a good candidate)